-BRIEF-Fnac says French competition authority to further review Darty deal
+BRIEF-FNAC says French competition authority to further review Darty deal

 * Says approved proposal for issue of 77,60,000 equity shares on preferential basis

-* French competition authority has decided to further review potential acquisition of Darty Plc by Fnac by commencing a Phase II investigation Source text for Eikon: Further company coverage: (Gdynia Newsroom:)
+* French Competition Authority decided to further review potential acquisition of Darty Plc by FNAC by commencing a phase II investigation Source text for Eikon: Further company coverage:

 * Says approved proposal for issue of 77,60,000 equity shares on preferential basis